Scaling Product Management in an Agile World with Atlassian Jira Align

 Multi-tiered Roadmaps

 Unlike the static product roadmaps most product managers are familiar with, Jira Align Roadmap functionality is a powerful, dynamic, highly visual tool for creating and updating this vital document.
 When planning, product managers can create work items (themes, epics, capabilities, and features) directly on the visual Live Roadmap, then drag and drop them across the timeline to adjust planned start and end dates.
-The Roadmap provides several view options including a “Group By” option, to view all work items together say, for a particular product, or aligned to a specific strategic theme. ata columns and filters can be also configured to create custom roadmap views.
+The Roadmap provides several view options including a “Group By” option, to view all work items together say, for a particular product, or aligned to a specific strategic theme.
+Columns and filters can be also configured to create custom roadmap views.

 Jira Align Roadmaps reflect real-time progress to help with day-to-day monitoring and steering.
 The work is consistently pulled in from team tools to provide a dynamic and up-to-date view.
 Product Managers also have the ability to manually provide a color-coded subjective status on each roadmap item to reflect its health.
 So, for example, if a Product Manager sees that a feature is on track based on story acceptance, but she has spoken to the product owners and learned that the remaining story work is being deferred for teams to focus on break-fix work, then she can mark the feature as Orange – At Risk, or Red – Critical/Slip to indicate that there are challenges with getting the feature delivered on time.